informalsystems/hydro/docs/spec.md

 #### If a user locks during round R for M rounds, they should have exactly M rounds of non-zero voting power from these tokens: R, R+1, ..., R+M-1

 #### The voting power of locked tokens where current_round >= lock_end_round is zero.

+#### If tokens contribute voting power to a proposal in round R, they should not be reclaimable until round R+1 is over
+We assume that some liquidity is deployed according to the voting results of round R, and this liquidity will be deployed until voting for round R+1 is over.
+Thus, this mechanism keeps the tokens locked until the deployment for round R is over, and thus the tokens are still attributable and could be slashed via social consensus in extreme cases.

 #### If all proposals that the owner of a lock has voted for are resolved and the lock_end_round is in the past, the tokens should be reclaimable.